PRBonn/OverlapNet/README.md

 ## Dependencies

-We are using standalone keras with a tensflow backend as a library for neural networks.
+We are using standalone keras with a tensorflow backend as a library for neural networks.

 In order to do training and testing on a whole dataset, you need a nvidia GPU.
 The demos still are fast enough when using the neural network on CPU.